The excitement that can be created by a simple announcement email is often overlooked by small businesses.

-How to write an announcement email
+How do you write an announcement email?

-- What’s going on?
+- What’s new?

 - Why should the reader care (or what’s in it for them)?